 No. Documentation Details 1 Certificate of graduation, or certificate of (expected) completion Certificate of graduation issued by your university chancellor or faculty dean, certificate of (expected) completion issued by the head of the school you last attended 2 Letter of acceptance Written by your prospective supervisor (no set format) 3 Letter of recommendation Written by your previous university supervisor or a person of the same position as the supervisor (no set format).
-Unnecessary for those who graduated from a university in Japan or for those who are expected to graduate by September 2017.
-4 Proof of Japanese language proficiency Written by your supervisor or the equivalent (no set format) 5 Government scholarship certificate Only overseas students on Japanese government (MEXT) scholarships at other universities should submit a Japanese government (MEXT) scholarship certificate issued by their university.
-6 Written consent to take Exam If you are currently employed, written consent to take the entrance examination (no set format, but a company seal, etc. are needed) issued by the head of your division is required.
+Unnecessary for those who graduated from a university in Japan or for those who are expected to graduate by September 2019.
+4 Government scholarship certificate Only overseas students on Japanese government (MEXT) scholarships at other universities should submit a Japanese government (MEXT) scholarship certificate issued by their university.
+5 Written consent to take Exam If you are currently employed, written consent to take the entrance examination (no set format, but a company seal, etc. are needed) issued by the head of your division is required.